jvalue/jayvee/rfc/0002-gtfs-extension.md

 ## 1) HttpExtractor
 Input: void, Output: Binary

-A HttpExtractors gets an Url, send an HTTP-GET-REQUEST to that URL and outputs the response as an binary type (eg. ArrayBuffer).
+A HttpExtractors gets an Url, sends an HTTP-GET-REQUEST to that URL and outputs the response as an binary type (eg. ArrayBuffer).
 This block can be used for getting any binary data of an HTTP-Endpoint.
 ```
 block MyHttpExtractor oftype HttpExtractor {
     url: "https://www.data.gouv.fr/fr/datasets/r/c4d9326f-9f41-4dfb-9746-31bc97a31fc6";